Create a direct deal

 Aspect ratios

-The aspect ratios to target.
+Select the aspect ratios to target in the deal.
 Fuzzy matching is used in aspect ratio targeting to minimize rounding errors.
 Video sizes that are close to the selected aspect ratio will still be included.

 Player width